AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Introduction

+Baseline and dataset selection is a recurring bottleneck in modern AI research.
+Beyond being a clerical choice, it determines the evaluation target, the comparison standard, and the data distribution under which claims are tested, thereby shaping whether results are comparable, reproducible, and scientifically meaningful~\cite{torralba2011unbiased}.
+This step has become increasingly difficult as the ecosystem of baselines and datasets expands and fragments across tasks, versions, and evaluation conventions~\cite{ott2022mapping}.
+Crucially, experimental suitability is context-dependent: a baseline or dataset that is appropriate in one setting may be misleading or uninformative in another~\cite{paullada2021data}, yet such suitability cues are rarely explicit in item metadata or portal descriptions (Figure~\ref{fig:overview}).

+In parallel, recent progress in large language models (LLMs) and agentic systems has spurred interest in automated research workflows~\cite{brown2020language,radford2019language,radford2018improving,shang2024agentsquare,shang2024synergy,li2025agentswift,zhao2025reason}, ranging from literature review and idea generation~\cite{huang2025biomni,team2025novelseek} to broader pipeline automation~\cite{auto2023carl,zochi2025,lu2024ai,yamada2025ai}.
+However, most existing systems focus on upstream stages or operate in controlled experimental settings (e.g., fixed benchmarks and predefined tasks), and therefore treat baseline and dataset choices as given rather than as a decision variable.
+As a result, reliable automation of baseline and dataset recommendation remains comparatively underexplored despite being central to rigorous experimental design.

+Three limitations in existing research remain salient.
+First, \textbf{coverage is limited}: many systems draw candidates from domain-restricted collections or portal-curated inventories (e.g., \citet{PWC}), which do not reliably reflect what is actually used across the literature and therefore miss a substantial portion of relevant baselines and datasets~\cite{ivanova2023recbaselines2023,viswanathan2023datafinder,farber2021datahunter}.
+Second, \textbf{suitability is under-modeled}: even when using supervised text classification~\cite{farber2021recommending,farber2021datahunter}, dense retrieval~\cite{viswanathan2023datafinder}, graph-based models~\cite{altaf2019dataset,qayyum2025textual}, or collaborative filtering~\cite{ivanova2023recbaselines2023}, most approaches rely on first-person descriptions and metadata, effectively treating suitability as topical similarity and overlooking how artifacts are positioned and used in practice.
+Third, \textbf{baseline selection and dataset selection are typically decoupled}, and thus recommendations ignore their joint compatibility and the fact that evaluation intent is often realized through baseline-dataset pairings rather than either component in isolation.

-Motivated by our day-to-day research practice, we typically begin from a set of closely related papers and follow their trails to the baselines and datasets they actually used, downloading artifacts directly rather than browsing portal listings.
-In choosing these components, we consider baselines and datasets jointly, since pairings that have been used together—or are methodologically compatible—are more likely to fit our intended evaluation setting.
-Moreover, when writing a paper we must justify these choices, situating a baseline or dataset relative to prior work.
-So the citation contexts constitute third-person signals that complement an asset’s first-person self-description.
-These observations motivate a unified formulation that links papers, baselines, and datasets and explicitly leverages community-level perception.
+In contrast, day-to-day research practice typically starts from a small set of closely related papers and follows their trails to the baselines and datasets they actually used, rather than browsing portal listings; researchers also consider baselines and datasets jointly, favoring pairings that have been used together or are methodologically compatible with the intended setting.
+Moreover, experimental choices must be justified by situating selected baselines and datasets relative to prior work, making citation contexts a valuable third-person signal that complements first-person self-descriptions.
+Together, these observations motivate a unified formulation that links papers, baselines, and datasets and explicitly leverages community-level perception.